dosmanak/read_certs/README.md

 The script used to be shared among coworkers unofficially but created a legacy I brought to my new job.

-I added a RSA key info support.
+I added a RSA key info support with part of modulus to pair cert and key.